 Ballona Creek Metals TMDL: the Ballona Creek Metals TMDL was originally adopted by the Los Angeles Water Board on July 7, 2005 (Resolution No. R05-007) and became effective on January 11, 2006.
 Due to litigation, this TMDL was readopted on September 6, 2007 (Resolution No. 07-015).
 The readopted Ballona Creek Metals TMDL became effective on October 29, 2008.
 This TMDL was revised in 2013 (Resolution No. R13-010).
 No changes were made to the implementation schedule at that time.
 The Board adopted a 15-year implementation period for this TMDL, with a final wet weather implementation date of January 11, 2021.

 Malibu Creek Nutrients TMDL: The United State Environmental Protection Agency (U.S. EPA) established TMDLs for nutrients in the Malibu Creek Watershed on March 21, 2003.
 U.S. EPA established TMDLs do not include programs of implementation or schedules to achieve the assigned load and waste load allocations.
 However, the Los Angeles Water Board adopted a program of implementation for this TMDL on December 8, 2016 (Resolution No. R16-2009).
 This program of implementation became effective on May 16, 2017.
-The Board adopted a 18-year, 9-month implementation period for Los Angeles County MS4 Permittees above Malibou Lake, with a final implementation date of December 28, 2021.
-The Board adopted a 20-year, 9-month implementation period for Los Angeles County MS4 Permittees below Malibu Lake, with a final implementation date of December 28, 2023.
+The program of implementation allowed for an 18-year, 9-month implementation period for Los Angeles County MS4 Permittees above Malibou Lake, with a final implementation date of December 28, 2021.

-Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments: U.S. EPA established TMDLs for sedimentation and nutrients in Malibu Creek and Lagoon on July 2, 2013.
+Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments: U.S. EPA established TMDLs for sedimentation and nutrients in Malibu Creek and Lagoon on (i.e. below Malibou Lake) July 2, 2013.
 U.S. EPA established TMDLs do not include programs of implementation or schedules to achieve the assigned load and waste load allocations.
 However, the Los Angeles Water Board adopted a program of implementation for this TMDL on December 8, 2016 (Resolution No. R16-2009).
 This program of implementation became effective on May 16, 2017.
-The Board adopted a 10½-year implementation period for Los Angeles County MS4 Permittees below Malibou Lake, with a final implementation date of December 28, 2023.
+The program of implementation allowed for a 10½-year implementation period for Los Angeles County MS4 Permittees below Malibou Lake, with a final implementation date of December 28, 2023.

 To determine whether it would be appropriate to extend the implementation deadlines applicable to MS4 dischargers for the 9 TMDLs listed above, Los Angeles Water Board staff has analyzed whether meaningful progress has been made in meeting these TMDLs, which projects and programs have been completed and initiated, which projects are planned and included in Watershed Management Programs and Enhanced Watershed Management Programs, and TMDL Implementation Plans and Stormwater Resource Plans.
-Additionally, Water Board staff considered Stormwater Investment Plans for the Safe Clean Water Program, the availability of Safe Clean Water funds and other dedicated funding sources.
+Other watershed-specific factors such as the size of the watershed in the case of Marina del Rey, and the impacts of the Woolsey Fire in the case of Malibu Creek and Northern Santa Monica Bay were also considered.
+Additionally, Water Board staff evaluated Stormwater Investment Plans for the Safe Clean Water Program, the availability of Safe Clean Water funds and other dedicated funding sources.